 Can I run Windows 11 without a Microsoft account?

-But many of us are used to the old way of using Windows.
+You see, many of us are used to the old way of using Windows.
 You create a local account, sign in, and that’s the end of it.
-These days, Microsoft wants you to use your Microsoft account.
-So with Windows 11 coming soon, will it be possible to use it without a Microsoft account?
-Yes, but there’s some trickery involved.
+These days, Microsoft wants you to use your Microsoft account, though, and if Windows 10 already made that harder, Microsoft is leaning even further in that direction with Windows 11.

 Should you use Windows 11 without a Microsoft account?